 Why “Value” Is So Valuable

-In my role as a sales coach and trainer I am quite often approached by sales managers and leaders, or even individual sales people telling me that they are struggling during negotiations with customers, in a way that protects their margin and avoids being forced to discount.
+In my role as a sales coach and trainer, I am quite often approached by sales managers and leaders, or even individual sales people, telling me that they are struggling, during negotiations with customers, to protect their margin and avoid being forced to discount.

-The 3 Parts Of Value
+The Value Factors

 How Do You Use Value To Stand Out From The Competition ?